CattoFace/barrcodes/documents/blog-building.md

 ---
 title: Building a Responsive Blog With 56 Lines Of JavaScript
 author: Barr
-date: 2024-11-20
+date: 2024-11-21
 keywords: [Blog, HTML, CSS, JavaScript]
-description: My “Hello World” post about how I made this blog with no frameworks and client-side dependencies.
+description: My “Hello World” post about how I made this blog with just a Markdown parser and no client-side dependencies
 comments: true
 abstract: |
   For a long time I wanted to write more code, but didn't have a good reason to.